MohammedNavedShaikh/Hotel_Recommendation_System_Chatbot/README.md

 - **Response**: The chatbot provides the most accurate response based on the context and the user's query.
 The system displays both the final answer and the relevant chunks from the documents that were used to generate the answer.
 - **Document Similarity Search**: Users can view the most similar documents that contributed to the answer using the "Document Similarity Search" expander.

-## Example Use Cases

-- **Query**: "Hotels in Pune with a swimming pool"
-- **Response**: The chatbot will return a list of hotels located in Pune that have swimming pools, based on the document context.

 ## Requirements
 ```bash
 faiss-cpu